-Meeting of: Cabinet Date of Meeting: Monday, 27 July 2020 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Budget Strategy 2021/22 Purpose of Report: To submit the Budget Strategy 2021/22, including the proposed budget process and timetable for approval.
-Report Owner: Report of the Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Carys Lord Head of Finance/ Section 151 officer Elected Member and Officer Consultation: This report does not require Ward Member consultation Policy Framework: This report is a matter for Executive decision by the Cabinet.
-However, Council must approve the final 2021/22 budget proposals.
+Meeting of: Cabinet Date of Meeting: Monday, 19 July 2021 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Budget Strategy 2022/23 Purpose of Report: To submit the Budget Strategy 2022/23, including the proposed budget process and timetable for approval.
+Report Owner: Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Carys Lord Head of Finance/ Section 151 officer Elected Member and Officer Consultation: This report does not require Ward Member consultation Policy Framework: This report is a matter for Executive decision by the Cabinet.
+However, Council must approve the final 2022/23 budget proposals.
 Executive Summary:

-• The Budget Strategy outlines the process and timetable for setting the 2021/22 budget
+The Budget Strategy outlines the process and timetable for setting the 2022/23 budget